-A bursary of \$1,000 will be awarded each year to a firstyear or returning student who is enrolled at The King's University College.
-To be eligible a student must demonstrate financial need and be a full-time student.
+A bursary of \$1,000 will be awarded each year to a fulltime student enrolled at The King's University.
+To be eligible a student must demonstrate financial need.
 This bursary is funded through donations from King's faculty and staff members.

-THE KING'S UNIVERSITY COLLEGE ADMISSION BURSARIES
+THE KING'S UNIVERSITY ADMISSION BURSARY

-Ten bursaries of \$500 each are available to high school applicants who are admitted to King's and can demonstrate Christian commitment and financial need.
+Ten bursaries of \$500 each are available to high school applicants who are admitted to King's and who can demonstrate Christian commitment and financial need.